Builders & Renovation Specialists in Brixton

 Single-storey rear kitchen extension on a Victorian terrace

 The signature Brixton project.
 The terraces around Brixton Hill, Tulse Hill, and Acre Lane have classic dark galley kitchens at the rear that get transformed by 4-5 metre rear extensions with bifold doors.
-Cost is £50,000-£85,000 including structural steelwork, foundations on London Clay (typically 1.0-1.2 metres on Brixton Hill, deeper on lower ground), glazing, electrics, plumbing, and finishes.
+Cost is from £50,000 including structural steelwork, foundations on London Clay (typically 1.0-1.2 metres on Brixton Hill, deeper on lower ground), glazing, electrics, plumbing, and finishes.
 Build time 12-14 weeks.
 Lambeth Council's permitted development process is straightforward for the standard 3-metre rear extension, though Article 4 directions in some streets remove certain rights — we verify the planning status before quoting.

 Side return extension on a Victorian terrace

 Common on the wider terraces between Brixton Water Lane and Tulse Hill that have side passages of 1.0-1.5 metres.
 The side return gets infilled with a glazed roof and steel-framed structure, combined with knocking through the existing kitchen wall to create a wider open-plan kitchen-diner.
-Cost is £35,000-£60,000 including structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
+Cost is from £35,000 including structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
 Build time 8-12 weeks.
 Party wall agreements with the neighbouring property are needed because the side return shares a boundary wall, and the agreement process takes 4-8 weeks before work starts.

 Premium painting and decorating